Internet challenges are one of the quickest ways to become famous … and dead.

 The first known video of this outrageously dangerous internet challenge was uploaded in 2012, but a handful of fools attempt the stunt every once in a while.

-After recovering in the hospital, Valencia posted a on YouTube describing the incident and the excruciating pain.
+After recovering in the hospital, Valencia posted a video on YouTube describing the incident and the excruciating pain.
 He also warns people not to take part in the Fire Challenge as he reveals his scars (Warning: kinda graphic).

 Not every participant tries the challenge just to gain internet fame.
 Some unlucky few burn themselves alive simply because they are curious and do not know any better.